DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 * **ROC (Receiver Operating Characteristic) Curves**: ROC curves show how well the model is able to classify positive and negative examples.
 We opted to log a ROC curve for each training epoch that shows the per-class performance.
 This can help to understand the model's performance across different classes and identifying any potential issues.

-Below we have shown two screenshots of experiments in W&B. The two experiments are two training runs done with different GPUs (P4 and V100).
-The first screenshot shows some loss and accuracy curves, while the second shows the ROC curves for a subset of epochs.
+Below we have shown two screenshots of experiments in W&B. The two experiments are two training runs done with different number of epochs (30 vs 200).
+The first screenshot shows some loss and accuracy curves along with other metrics logged during training (e.g. learning rate), while the second shows the ROC curves for a subset of epochs.

 ![wandb figure 1](figures/wandb_1.png)
 ![wandb figure 2](figures/wandb_2.png)